-As the business world grows increasingly remote, companies are searching for innovative ways to monitor their physical assets.
+As we have all seen, the business world is growing increasingly remote.
+Companies are searching for innovative ways to monitor their physical assets.

-This is why many executives are taking advantage of the Internet of Things and investing in EAM software solutions.
+This is why many executives are taking advantage of the Internet of Things (or IoT) and investing in enterprise asset management (or EAM) software solutions.
 In fact, companies are implementing EAM solutions at a Compound Annual Growth Rate of 8.7%.
 Compared to USD 3.3 billion in 2020, companies are predicted to invest USD 5.5 billion in EAM solutions by 2026.
+This is why visibility, efficiency, and productivity, are vital to every company that wants to prevent shrinkage, expiration, and other losses.

-Problems like excessive segmentation in their verticals, as well as making their departments too siloed, make for information isolation, which, in turn, can prevent “efficient management of assets throughout their life cycle.”
+Problems like excessive segmentation within verticals, as well as siloing departments, causes information isolation, which, in turn, can prevent “efficient management of assets throughout their life cycle.”

 And to top it all off, more and more executives (and employees in general) are no longer working on-site.
 Covid-19 and weather disasters (like the one that hit Texas in February 2021) have made it necessary for many to work remotely.
-And, while the pandemic may soon be a thing of the past, “[m]ore than half of the employed adults who say that their job responsibilities can mostly be done from home (54%) say that, if they had a choice, they’d want to work from home all or most of the time when the coronavirus outbreak is over.”
-The numbers of voluntary work-from-home employees are may even increase, as the Upwork “Future of Workforce Pulse Report” shows that by 2025, 36.2 million Americans will be working remotely.
+While the pandemic may feel to be a thing of the past, “[m]ore than half of the employed adults who say that their job responsibilities can mostly be done from home (54%) say that, if they had a choice, they’d want to work from home all or most of the time when the coronavirus outbreak is over.”
+The numbers of voluntary work-from-home employees may continue to increase, as the UpWork “Future of Workforce Pulse Report” shows that by 2025, 36.2 million Americans will be working remotely.

 This all means knowing the location, custody, and condition of company assets will be increasingly difficult without a cloud-based solution providing real-time visibility.
 With this live data, reporting and analytics make insights available to drive the best possible decisions on all leadership levels.
-Leaders can’t make good decisions without in-depth, down-to-the-second insight.
+It is difficult for leaders to make good decisions without in-depth, down-to-the-second insight.
 Without visibility, a company is flying blind.

 Everyone has room to improve when it comes to efficiency, especially in large businesses.
-But both large-scale and small-scale efficiency issues can be eliminated by the insight gathered and made meaningful by a well-integrated EAM system.
+Both large-scale and small-scale efficiency issues can be eliminated by the insight an EAM system gathers and can be made meaningful by a well-integrated EAM system.

 Organizations that upgraded to EAM cloud solutions experienced a 20% productivity increase.